cohesity/cohesity-ansible-role/docs/modules/cohesity_restore_file.md

     job_name: <selected Protection Job from which the restore will be initated>
     endpoint: <identifies the source endpoint to which the the restore operation will be performed>
     backup_id: <optional Cohesity Backup Run ID for the restore operation.
 If not selected, the most recent RunId will be used>
     backup_timestamp: <optional Cohesity Backup Run time.
 The formart should be YYYY-MM-DD:hh:mm.
-If not selected, the most recent backup time is used>
+If not selected, the most recent backup is used>
     file_names:
       - <list of files and folders to be restored by the operation>
     wait_for_job: <boolean to determine if the task should wait for the restore operation to complete prior to moving to the next operation>